-"The project is in the hurricane belt and precast is an excellent product to resist the intense winds and flying debris."
+"The project is in the hurricane belt, and precast is an excellent product to resist the intense winds and flying debris."

 - Skip Yauger, AIA, LEED AP